Engaging with Indigenous Curriculum

 There is cause for optimism and excitement based on the new graduate requirement.
 Robust support is essential for teachers leading these courses to ensure confidence in content and pedagogy.
 While there are a diversity of courses being offered, there are common threads and concepts that are imperative to lead Indigenous education in secondary education.
 The aim of the spring institute is to support teachers in building on their learning to gain expertise in these areas.

 The in-person institute will emphasize a growth of knowledge of Indigenous histories, decolonization, Indigenous Knowledges, and anti-oppression.
-Led by two Indigenous scholars and educators, participants will be supported in positioning themselves in relation to the work, while expanding and shifting their thinking on what is possible for an Indigenous graduate requirement course.
+Led by renowned Indigenous scholar and educator, Dr. Dustin Louie, participants will be supported in positioning themselves in relation to the work, while expanding and shifting their thinking on what is possible for an Indigenous graduate requirement course.

 We view all teachers as having a place in leading these courses, but the imperative first step is recognizing our positionality and how it directs us in our teaching.
 There will be a focus on how to regionalize your curriculum to represent your community’s Indigenous Knowledges and cultures, while also considering localized experiences of colonization to ensure the design is responsive and avoids pan-Indigenous approaches.